M-BIC Research

 Choose other research lines in the selection menu to the right.

-The group's research focuses on cognitive en affective neuroscience of intersensory perception, between different sensory systems, primarily on the interaction between seeing and hearing and on how emotion and cognition interact in humans.
+The Brain and Emotions laboratory is led by Professor Beatrice de Gelder.
+The group's research focuses on cognitive and affective neuroscience of intersensory perception, between different sensory systems, primarily on visual processes, the interaction between seeing and hearing and on how perception, emotion and cognition interact in humans.
 Behavioural and neurofunctional approaches (ERPs, fMRI, MEG and TMS) are used in an integrated fashion.

 Members